spatie/laravel-webhook-client/README.md

 ### Handling incoming webhook request for multiple apps

 This package allows webhooks to be received from multiple different apps.
-In the `webhook-client` can hold multiple configurations.
 Let's take a look at an example config file where we add support for two webhook urls.
 All comments from the config have been removed for brevity.

 ```php
 return [